 Given the nature of railroad work, it is no surprise that it is one of the most dangerous occupations in America.
 When a railroad worker gets injured or killed on the job, financial compensation is available to them and their families under a unique federal law known as the Federal Employers’ Liability Act (FELA).
-Our FELA lawyers are available to help you in any situation.
+A FELA lawyer from our firm is here to help you in any situation.

 What is the FELA?